 What Are the Benefits of Communication Technology?

-What Are the Benefits of Communication Technology?.
 Communication technology has helped to make the communication process more convenient and easier.
-Electronic ...
+Electronic communication--like faxes, text messages, email, and social networking...

 Types of Instructional Technology for the Classroom

-Types of Instructional Technology for the Classroom.
-To keep up with media- and Internet-savvy students, many teachers and districts find it helpful...
+To keep up with media- and Internet-savvy students, many teachers and districts find it helpful to implement instructional technology.
+Like most technology,...